PhotoboothProject/photobooth/docs/faq/index.md

 # FAQ - Frequently asked questions

+FAQ on [https://photoboothproject.github.io/](https://photoboothproject.github.io/) always matches latest development version of Photobooth.
+Some options might not be available on older version or might be handled different.

+An FAQ matching your installed version can be found at [http://localhost/faq](http://localhost/faq).

 ## Is my Camera supported?

 Some DSLR and Compact Cameras are not supported by this project.
 Please check for your specific model [here](http://gphoto.org/proj/libgphoto2/support.php).